5 Life-Changing Reasons You Should Intern Abroad

 1. You learn empathy

 They say the highest form of critical thinking is empathy, and I definitely learned to feel more empathetic for others after completing my internship.
 When you intern abroad, you most likely will not be speaking your first language and will struggle to communicate with your coworkers.
-Outside of the office, you will probably continue to struggle just to complete daily tasks due to a lack of understanding the community around you.
-At first I had a hard time even understanding simple things that a shopkeeper would ask me at the checkout, and I would always feel nervous when I needed to explain anything.
+Outside the office, you'll probably continue to struggle just to complete daily tasks due to a lack of understanding the community around you.
+At first, I had a hard time even understanding simple things that a shopkeeper would ask me at the checkout, and I would always feel nervous when I needed to explain anything.
 At home in America, I have always been easily understood and could understand almost everyone in my community due to the fact that I grew up in an English-speaking home.
 For many immigrants, living in a country where you cannot understand the people—and they don’t understand you—is tiring and frustrating.
 Although I was only abroad for two months, my experience has given me a new sense of empathy whenever I come into contact with people who struggle with English and often get talked down to and harassed by other Americans.

 Related: 10 Tips for Landing an Awesome College Internship